-Spend a day or more helping to manage an area, conserve a species, improve habitats and learn the necessary skills 'on the job'.
+Spend a day or more helping to manage an area, conserve a species, improve habitats; learn the necessary skills 'on the job' and help make a difference.
 All events are for one day unless otherwise specified.
 Also have a look at the Volunteer Opportunities or Voluntary Organisations pages.

 Please remember to contact only the organisation or person specified and please mention that you saw the advert with CJS.